Jayshah25/Quantum-GAN-with-Pennylane-and-PyTorch/README.md

-# Quantum GPT with Pennylane and PyTorch
+# Quantum GAN with Pennylane and PyTorch

 **Poblem Statement:** Train a Quantum GAN that has a quantum generator and a quantum discriminator to learn one-qubit quantum state.